Developer(s) – Schell Games

-Enemy Mind makes use of 8-BIT graphics reminiscent of the NES days, along with conceptual design, which is interestingly reminiscent of the Alien saga, along with a intricately composed soundtrack put together by renowned Internet composer Rainbow Kitten.
-More than the 8-BIT art style, I was most impressed with the great amount of effort the developers evidently incorporated into the title, and the narrative going on in between each level corroborates on this.
-It’s the kind of game that could eventually have an extremely extensive mythology behind it if the developers chose to build on what they already have with a possible sequel.
+Enemy Mind makes use of 8-BIT graphics reminiscent of the NES days, along with conceptual design, which is interestingly reminiscent of the Alien saga, along with an intricately composed soundtrack put together by renowned Internet composer Rainbow Kitten.
+More than the 8-BIT art style, I was most impressed with the great amount of effort the developers evidently incorporated into the title, and the narrative going on in between each level corroborates this.
+It’s the kind of game that could eventually have extremely extensive mythology behind it if the developers chose to build on what they already have with a possible sequel.

 Gameplay – 8/10